peejayaccts/churchapp_testenv/docs/installation.rst

 To use this project follow these steps:

 #.
-Create Ec2 Instance
+Make Amazon Identity and Access Management (IAM) users

 #.
-Make IAM users
+Create Amazon Elastic Cloud Computing (EC2) Instance

 #. `Initial Server set-up`_.